Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

+- Sunday's over/under is 3.3 points higher than the combined 40.7 PPG average of the two teams.

-- This contest's total is 8.3 points under the 51.8 these two squads combine to give up per game in 2020.
+- The 51.8 points per game these two squads have surrendered to opponents this season are 7.8 more than the 44 over/under in this contest.

-- The Seahawks and their opponents have scored an average of 49.6 points per game in 2020, 6.1 more than Sunday's total.

-- The 47.3 PPG average total in Jaguars games this season is 3.8 points more than this game's over/under.
+- The average total in Seahawks games this season is 49.6, 5.6 points more than Sunday's total of 44.

+- In 2020, games involving the Jaguars have averaged a total of 47.3 points, 3.3 more than the set over/under in this contest.

 Seahawks stats and trends

-- Seattle has played seven games, with four wins against the spread.
+- The Seahawks have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Seattle's games this year have hit the over two times in eight opportunities (25%).
+- Seattle's games this year have gone over the point total two times in eight opportunities (25%).

 - The Seahawks have turned the ball over four times this season, two more turnovers than the Jaguars have forced (2).